-Grades of "2" or "1" for the year in any subject will require a conference between the parents and the school to determine the most appropriate placement for the next year.
-Placement options include:
+Grades of "2" or "1" for the year in any subject will require a conference between the parents and the school to determine the most appropriate preparation for the next year.
+This could include supplemental work over the summer, retaking exams before beginning the academic year, or tutoring during the following year.

-- Retention in grade

-- Repetition of the subject(s) involved

-- Supplemental work over the summer or tutoring during the following year.

-In cases identified by principal and counselors, students may be placed on a behavior contract.
+In cases identified by the Coordinator and Counselor, students may be placed on an academic contract.
 Students who are on a contract will have their attitude, academic performance, and behavior reviewed periodically.
 Students on contract who do not fulfill behavioral expectations may be requested not to re-enroll.
 The student must also demonstrate sufficient social and emotional maturity to work successfully at the next grade.

-High School: Promotion from grade to grade in the High School (Grades 9-12) is based on the number of credits a student has earned.
+High School: Venezuelan law states that promotion is automatic.
+High School progress (Grades 9-12) is based on the number of credits a student has earned.
 A student who fails a course earns no credit.
 Any failure will result in a careful review of the student's record and progress.
-Based upon this study, the student may be given the option to make up coursework, be required to complete further study for re-examination, be required to repeat the course, or be expelled from school.
-Grades 9-12: Grades of "2" or "1" in any subject will require a conference between the parents and the school to determine the most appropriate placement for the next year.
-Placement options include:
+Based upon this study, the student may be placed on an academic contract.
+Students may also be told to make up coursework, be required to retake exams before beginning the new academic year, tutoring during the following year, enrolling in accredited online courses, be required to repeat the course, or may be requested not to re-enroll.